CastixGitHub/wacosc/README.md

 6. lilv

+7. root access

 ## Brief Description

-XInput is needed to get the event devices for the pen, pad and finger events
+evdev is used to get the event devices for the pen, pad and finger events

 Using `select`  we poll events on those files, unpack and handle them